 The Use Value (UV) for all documented species ranged from 0.19 to 0.87.
 Species with the highest UVs included Tetrapleura tetraptera (UV = 0.87), Moringa oleifera (UV = 0.83), and Alstonia boonei (UV = 0.76), indicating their high relative importance in the study area.
 The UV for all species is presented in Table 3.

-Table 3: presents the species most frequently cited by informants for their medicinal and ethnonutritional uses in the Yoto prefecture, classified in descending order of their Use Value.
+Table 3: presents the Species most frequently cited by informants for their medicinal and ethnonutritional uses in the Yoto prefecture, classified in descending order of their Use Value.